VladyslavMarii/VladyslavMarii/README.md

 * 🌍  I'm based in Kyiv
 * ✉️  You can contact me at [mariyvladyslav@gmail.com](mailto:mariyvladyslav@gmail.com)
 * 🚀  My last project [File Exchanger](http://github.com/VladyslavMarii/fileExchanger)
-* 🤝  I'm open to collaborating on java projects
+* 🤝  I'm open to collaborating on ambitious projects
 * ⚡  I have a cat named Siri

 ### Skills